BaileyPillon/YTPlaylistsDownloader/README.md

 # INSPIRATION
 - Getting tired of YouTube deleting all my favorite YouTube videos on the reg.
+- Then just upload it to your mega account.

 # REQUIREMENTS
 - You can just need ffmpeg (and related files) plus yt-dlp which can be installed via pip install yt-dlp.